bhishanpoudel123/bhishanpoudel123.github.io/quiz_mcq/data/README.md

 <p><details>
 <summary>Click to reveal answer</summary>

-Elastic Net regularization with cross-validation
+`Elastic Net` regularization with cross-validation

-**Explanation:** Elastic Net combines L1 and L2 penalties, handling multicollinearity by grouping correlated features while still performing feature selection, with the optimal balance determined through cross-validationâ€”making it more effective than methods that either eliminate or transform features.
+**Explanation:** Elastic Net combines L1 and L2 penalties, handling multicollinearity by grouping correlated features while still performing feature selection, with the optimal balance determined through cross-validation—making it more effective than methods that either eliminate or transform features.

 </details></p>